josemunozc/cv-jose/resume.md

 Main responsibilities within the project:

 - Development of bespoke numerical and analytical models to describe heterogeneous flow processes and resource mobilisation and transport.
-This includes the use of the finite element method for modelling of transient, heterogeneous and microbiologically manipulated flow in porous geological materials via consideration of multiscale pore networks.
+This includes the use of the finite element method for modelling of transient, heterogeneous and microbiologically manipulated flow in porous geological materials via consideration of multi-scale pore networks.
 The numerical model is validated against experimental data carried out by project partners.
 - Identification and achievement of research goals.
 - Collaboration with project’s industrial partners to explore practical aspects of the proposed system in a range of different real field environments.
 - To undertake numerical analysis and contribute intellectually to the project thorough the critical interpretation of data.